Boogie Down

-"Boogie Down" is a 1973 song which was recorded by Eddie Kendricks for Motown Records' Tamla label.
+"Boogie Down" is a 1973 song which was recorded by Eddie Kendricks for Tamla Motown label.
 The song was co-written by Leonard Caston Jr., Anita Poree and Frank Wilson, the same songwriting team that had composed "Keep On Truckin'", Kendricks' first major hit as a solo artist.
 Caston and Wilson co-produced the song and the arrangement was handled by Caston, Wilson and David Van De Pitte.

 Chart performance

 Like "Keep on Truckin'", "Boogie Down" is an up-tempo, disco, dance number that saw heavy rotation in dance clubs.
 Released as a single from the album of the same name, "Boogie Down" became Kendricks' second consecutive single to top the Billboard's R&B Singles Chart, holding the number one position for three weeks.

 It just missed becoming his second straight #1 on the Billboard Pop Singles Chart, peaking at number two for two straight weeks, behind "Seasons in the Sun" by Terry Jacks.
 However, it was Kendricks' second #1 single on the Cash Box Top 100 chart.
 Billboard ranked it as the #30 Pop single of 1974.
 Outside the US, it was a Top 40 hit in Britain as well, hitting #39 on the UK Charts.